inocan-group/aws-log/README.md

 ## More Context

-The original, and generic, `logger.context(obj)` method allowed us to add whatever name/value pairs we pleased but with `logger.lambda(event, context)` we rely on **log-shipper** to choose context for us.
+The original, and generic, `logger.context(obj)` method allowed us to add whatever name/value pairs we pleased but with `logger.lambda(event, context)` we rely on **aws-log** to choose context for us.
 This is probably good enough for most situations but wherever you want to add more you can do so easily enough:

 ```typescript
 // in the handler function